Aangniu/aangniu.github.io/_pages/about.md

 1. provide wave simulation scenarios across the scales from laboratory (rock), to engineering structures (buildings and bridges), to field (crust);
 1. use scenario calculations to optimize the experimental design.

-Linear recovery at logrithmic time scale
+Slow dynamics: Linear recovery at logrithmic time scale
 ======

 <figure>